 Effective January 1, 2018 Mozilla adopted the private company alternative accounting policy for goodwill.
 Goodwill is amortized over a 10-year estimated useful life and impairment is assessed at the reporting unit level.
 Mozilla performs an impairment test only when there is a triggering event by comparing the fair value of the reporting unit to its carrying value.
+There were no impairments to goodwill or intangible assets for the years ended December 31, 2020 and 2019.

-k.
+m.
 Long-Lived Assets